Online Bandit Learning with Offline Preference Data for Improved RLHF: Analysis of

 \begin{definition} Consider a random set $\UD \subseteq \Acal$ measurable with respect to $\Dcal_{0}$.
 For any $\epsilon \in [0,1]$, we say $\UD$ as $(1 - \epsilon)$-\textit{informative} if $P (A^{\star} \in \UD) \ge 1 - \epsilon$, i.e., it contains the optimal action with high probability. \end{definition}

 This information set $\UD$ has to be measurable with respect to $\Dcal_0$ (i.e., conditionally deterministic given $\Dcal_0$).
-Since $\UD$ is random, its cardinality $|\UD|$ is also random.
-Intuitively, the offline dataset $\Dcal_0$ is useful in determining the optimal action $A^*$ if there exists a $\UD$ measurable to $\Dcal_0$ s.t. (i) $\UD$ is $(1-\epsilon)$-informative, and (ii) $\mathbb{E}[\left| \UD \right|]$ is small.
-In other words, one can construct a $\UD$ based on $\Dcal_0$ s.t. $\UD$ has a small expected cardinality and contains $A^*$ with high probability.
+Intuitively, the offline dataset $\Dcal_0$ is useful in determining the optimal action $A^{\star}$ if there exists a $\UD$ measurable to $\Dcal_0$ such that (i) $\UD$ is $(1-\epsilon)$-informative, and (ii) $\mathbb{E}[\left| \UD \right|]$ is small.
+In other words, one can construct a $\UD$ based on $\Dcal_0$ such that $\UD$ has a small expected cardinality and contains $A^{\star}$ with high probability.
 We first present a sample complexity result (i.e., how large the offline dataset size needs to be) on $\Dcal_0$ such that the set $\UD$ constructed in the appendix is $(1-\epsilon)$-informative.
-This justifies the existence of such $\UD$.
-We start by studying the special case of the set $\UD$ being a singleton to elucidate its dependence on various parameters, but our discussion in the next section will not require this assumption.
+We start by studying the special case of the set $\UD$ being a singleton to elucidate its dependence on various parameters, but discussion in the next section will not require this assumption.
+The result below shows this dependence, i.e., how large does $\Dcal_{0}$ need to be such that $\mathsf{warmPref-PS}$ can infer $A^{\star}$ from it.